czanella/trie-fuzzy/README.md

 ```typescript
 *fuzzySearch(word: string, maxDistance: number = 1) => Generator<{ key: string, distance: number }>
 ```
 Searches for all words in the Trie's set that are similar to a given word.
-Uses the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) (or edit distance) to measure similarity.
+Uses the [Damerau-Levenshtein distance](https://en.wikipedia.org/wiki/Damerau-Levenshtein_distance) (or edit distance with character transposition) to measure similarity.

 `word`: the word to be queried.